Yujia Yankou: The Method of Bestowing Drink and Food

 While the Burning-Face Sūtra and the Flaming-Mouth Sūtra contained the basic structure and framework of a simple rite, they lack more complex elements necessary for them to function as liturgical texts (儀軌, Yíguǐ, Sanskrit: vidhi).
 The earliest known work which attempts to turn the ritual elements contained in the two translated sūtras into a practice anchored on a written liturgy is the Method of Bestowing Drink and Food (施諸餓鬼飲食及水法, Shī Zhū Èguǐ Yǐnshíjíshuǐ Fǎ, lit "Method of Bestowing Drink and Food and Water to All Hungry Ghosts") which is conventionally dated to the late 8th century to 9th century period, although some scholars have pointed out strong evidence linking it to an earlier date.
 This text is traditionally claimed as instructions from Amoghavajra himself, and a Dunhuang manuscript of the text refers to itself as the “oral instructions of the ‘Translator of Great and Broad wisdom’” (i.e. Amoghavajra).
 The text incorporates the ritual and dhāraṇī taught in the two sūtras, while adding an array of other hymns, spells, recitations and mudrās, the name of an additional Buddha (inserted in the original group of four) and specific instructions on visualizations and other related ritual-acts.
 The ritual structure and content of the Method of Bestowing Drink and Food later became the basic template for later ghost-feeding rites in Japan, with various further indigenous alterations and adjustments.
-In China, this text also became the prototype for further development and more esoteric elements were added to it, which eventually lead to the creation of the Yujia Yankou rite.
+In China, this text also became the prototype for further development and more esoteric elements were added to it, which eventually lead to the creation of the Yuqie Yankou rite.